Anterior Growth Guidance Appliance

 • Sore throat or enlarged tonsils

-Can adults be treated with an anterior growth guidance appliance?
+Can adults be treated with an anterior guided expansion appliance?

 • An improved smile